saitama1899/tweettery/README.md

 ## TODO
 - Improve performance and component refactor.
-- Improve the request prompt to cohere to get better results.
+- Improve the cohere request prompt to get better results.
 - Add new request to cohere to get reasons to follow that twitter account and show it.
 - Add Follow button.